Find me an AUSA Buddy!

 We understand that the first month in NEW Zealand (pun intended) may be overwhelming for you.
 There is a lot of paperwork you have to complete.
 Homesickness engulfs you at times and some uniquely Kiwi customs may seem perplexing to you.

 Having experienced this journey, Auckland University Students’ Association (AUSA) Buddies hope to ease your transition.

 Sign up to get an AUSA Buddy here

 AUSA Buddies are existing international students whom you can turn to for personal support.

 They are willing to meet you face-to-face, over a cup of coffee to explain key administrative processes that you have to undertake.
-Some of these processes include – applying for student visa, an IRD number, to convert a driving license, to obtain a suitable photo ID (i.e. 18+ card).
+Some of these processes include – Applying for student visa, an IRD number, to convert a driving licence, to obtain a suitable photo ID (i.e. 18+ card).